Wally bounced his knee up and down on the couch as he shoved popcorn into his mouth next to a grumpy Artemis.

 "Batman to Team."

 Wally shot to his feet, sending the bowl of popcorn flying from his lap and its contents all over the room.
 He was the first to the communications screen, and he was met with Batman's scowling face.

 Kaldur hurried to Wally's side, his hair still wet from his swim in the pool.
 "Batman," he said.
 "Have you a mission for us?"

 Wally straightened.
 Batman did not sound happy–not that he ever sounded happy, more that he presently sounded distinctly unhappy.
-An unhappy Batman meant a serious mission, one that the Bat was uncomfortable sending them on.
-Wally hadn't really been keeping track, but based on the general tally in his head, those missions didn't tend to end well.
+An unhappy Batman meant a serious mission, one that he was uncomfortable sending them on.
+Wally hadn't really been keeping track, but based on the general tally in his head, those missions did not tend to end well.

 Connor and M'gann entered from the kitchen, the smell of burnt cupcakes clinging to their clothes.
 Artemis trudged in from the lounge with a glower, pulling a piece of stray popcorn out of her hair.
 Wally grinned.

 "Where's Robin?" asked Batman, eyes narrowed to slits.